-Opportunities for improvement: CVS Health can continue to improve its safer chemicals program by setting public quantifiable goals with clear timelines for reducing and eliminating chemicals of high concern, engaging brand-name suppliers in the implementation of its policy, expanding its policy to additional chemically intensive product categories, certifying private-label cleaning products to credible third-party standards, such as EPA Safer Choice, Made Safe or Green Seal, and removing bisphenols from thermal receipt paper.
+Opportunities for improvement: CVS Health can continue to improve its safer chemicals program by setting public quantifiable goals with clear timelines for reducing and eliminating other chemicals of high concern (CHCs), especially any per- and polyfluoroalkyl substances (PFAS) that may be present in the products it sells.
+The company should also expand the policy to cover brand-name suppliers and additional chemically intensive product categories, certify private-label cleaning products to credible third-party standards, such as EPA Safer Choice, Made Safe or Green Seal, and remove bisphenols from thermal receipt paper.
 CVS Health should pilot the Chemical Footprint Project with key private label suppliers.
+The company should also require suppliers to conduct testing in third-party laboratories and provide results to the retailer and conduct its own testing to ensure suppliers comply with its BRSL and cosmetics safety policy.

 Summary of CVS Health’s Grade